-Is this software a little too rich in the wallet for what you get, or will its stellar web dashboard and filtering capabilities be enough to justify the cost?
-Read on in our Qustodio parental control review to find out!
+Is this software a little too pricey for what you get, or will its stellar web dashboard and filtering capabilities be enough to justify the cost?
+Read our Qustodio parental control review to find out!

 Getting Qustodio set up was a pretty simple process to go through compared to other parental control options, and we even came across a few surprising innovations along the way that we haven’t seen before.